rcschaff82/cwp_dnsreport/README.md

 1.1.002	- Added AutoReload to Update Script when finished 1.1.003 - Just updated Version for debug
-1.1.004 - Removed Nag Update screen that confused people TODO List:
+1.1.004 - Removed Nag Update screen that confused people 1.1.005 - Fixed issue crashing script from .004

+TODO List:

 To request a new feature, create an issue with the label Feature Request